 6. Complete administrative tasks as assigned by the PRS CrisisText Connect Supervisor.

-7. Work one 4-hour shift per week for one year.
+7. Work one 4-hour shift per week for the duration of one year.

 8. Follow procedures regarding planned absences and emergency situations.

 1. Must have successfully completed mandatory PRS CrisisText Connect Online and On-the-Job Training.